MuhammadA-C/wgu-c195-v2/README.md

 ![Screenshot is of one of the Figma concept designs for the login screen that I created](/C195-Photos/c195-figma-login-design.png)

+**Note**

+Originally, I had started this project by concepting designs for the GUI layout of the application in Figma.
+However, I ended up stopping this due to my skill level at the time with JavaFX and FXML not being on par with my CSS skills to be able to create the UI as close to my concept designs.

+*Note: If using JavaFX and FXML in the future, I will need to improve my skills to be able to create the UI closer to my designs*

 ---

 ***Note: You can refer to the folder "C195-Photos" for more photos of the inventory management application***